xNINE2NINEx/HotTubLiquidators/wp-content/plugins/widget-yelp-reviews/readme.txt

 == Description ==

-`To get more unique features we have <a href="https://richplugins.com/yelp-reviews-pro-wordpress-plugin">Yelp Reviews Pro</a> plugin`
+`To get more unique features we have <a href="https://richplugins.com/business-reviews-bundle-wordpress-plugin">Business version</a> of the plugin`

 This plugin display Yelp Business Reviews on your websites in sidebar widget.
 A unique feature of the plugin is that it save reviews in WordPress database and have no depend on any services like Yelp to show these reviews.